 To choose this method, the PFIC generally must be traded on a major international stock exchange and can only apply to the current and future tax years.
 Also, this election is independent of prior PFIC elections (i.e. QEF or Sect 1291 election).

 As you can see, the PFIC rules are extremely complex and vary with individual circumstances.
 Before proceeding, it is best to consult with your tax professional.

 Tax Samaritan is a team of Enrolled Agents with over 25 years of experience focusing on the taxation of US taxpayers living abroad.
-Our services include the preparation of Form 8621 for your PFIC reporting.
+Our PFIC services include PFIC Form 8621 preparation for your PFIC reporting requirements.
 We maintain this tax blog where all articles are written by Enrolled Agents.
 Our main objective is to educate Americans abroad on their tax responsibilities, so that they can stay in compliance.